AgileRL/AgileRL/docs/get_started/index.rst

 If you wish to install all additional dependencies please specify `[all]` or if you want to install a specific family of dependencies specify that family directly.
-At present, we have just one family, `[llm]`, which contains the dependencies related to our LLM RFT algorithms (datasets, deepspeed, peft, transformers, vllm).
+At present, we have just one family, `[llm]`, which contains the dependencies related to our LLM RFT algorithms (datasets, peft, transformers, vllm).

 .. code-block:: bash